gihanmarasingha/mth1001_sphinx/README.md

-# Mathematics in Lean
+# MTH1001 in Lean

+These are Lean-based lecture notes for the University of Exeter module MTH1001 (Mathematical Structures).

-This tutorial depends on Lean, VS Code, and mathlib.
+These notes depend on Lean, VS Code, and mathlib.
 You can install them following the instructions in the mathlib repository,
 <https://github.com/leanprover-community/mathlib>.